 The typical animals we will be working with are squirrel monkeys, spider monkeys, capuchin monkeys, tamarins, marmosets, kinkajous,coatis, sloths, parrots, macaws, toucans, hawks, and other animals that come into the center.

-We will have one full day off a week to enjoy all of the wonderful recreational opportunities the area has to offer.
+We will have one full day off to enjoy all of the wonderful recreational opportunities the area has to offer.

 While at the project, volunteers will be paired up in spacious rooms in an eco-friendly bed and breakfast with A/C and Wi-fi.
-Breakfast and a prepared lunch will be provided daily, and basic local staples will be provided to you to prepare your own dinner.
+Breakfast and a prepared lunch will be provided daily.

 During your 3-day beach vacation, you will be staying at a hotel near the Pacific coast beaches and one of the most famous national parks in the country.
-You will be responsible for your own meals for those 3 days, but the hotel will have an on-site restaurant/bar with an ocean view.
+You will be responsible for your own meals (with the exception of breakfast, which is included) for those 3 days, but the hotel will have an on-site restaurant/bar with an ocean view.

 -Transportation to and from the San Jose airport and the project